 I, for one, would rather make the bulk of my mistakes in relative obscurity than in the spotlight.

-Why You Should Start Promoting Affiliate Offers Right Now
+Why NOW Is The Right Time To Start Promoting Affiliate Offers

 Regardless of whether you are brand new to platform building or a seasoned vet, if you aren’t promoting affiliate offers, now is the time to start.